 SAN Storage Fundamentals

 Storage Area Networks sit at the pinnacle of data access.
 DAS and NAS work well in a large percentage of installs.
-A SAN is implemented as a Fabric Topology via 10 Gigabit per second Fibre Channel over ethernet technology.
+A SAN is implemented as a Fabric Topology via 10 Gigabit per second Fibre Channel over Ethernet technology.
 This is also referred to as FCoE.
 It is faster, more scalable, less latent, more robust, more complex, and also generally more expensive than DAS or NAS technologies.
 This Fabric Interconnect switching shares some analogies to the LAN world if you are familiar.
 In a LAN, devices make use of MAC addresses to uniquely identify themselves on a network.
-In a SAN, it is the WWPN or World Wide Port Name which gets assigned to a port in the fibre channel fabric.
-Just as with a LAN we can use Virtual LANS or VLANs to partition resources in the network, in a SAN we can also make use of a VSAN.
-A VSAN is a virtual storage area network which also provides a type of partitioning of resources within the SAN.
+In a SAN, it is the WWPN or World Wide Port Name which gets assigned to a port in the fiber channel fabric.
+Just as with a LAN we can use Virtual LANs or VLANs to partition resources in the network, in a SAN we can also make use of a VSAN.
+A VSAN is a virtual storage area network that also provides a type of partitioning of resources within the SAN.
 In addition to using VSANs, you can be more granular with Zoning within the VSAN.
-By making use of Zoning, you can set up single initiator to single target, single initiator to multiple targets, or multiple initiators to multiple targets.
-Within the fibre channel network, frames are routed by a 24 bit field called the FCID.
+By making use of Zoning, you can set up a single initiator to a single target, single initiator to multiple targets, or multiple initiators to multiple targets.
+Within the fiber channel network, frames are routed by a 24-bit field called the FCID.
 Also of note is that FCoE has a specific initialization protocol to adhere to which includes VLAN Discovery, FCF Discovery, and FLOG I/F Discovery.
 Another method of partitioning a storage resource would be via LUN masking.
-LUN or logical unit number, identifies the logical piece of storage an initiator can reach.
+LUN or logical unit number identifies the logical piece of storage an initiator can reach.
 A LUN may span multiple physical disks.
-Note that a SCSI LUN and Cinder Volume require that their block device are attached to an instance before any file system commands can be administered.
-In addition to file based storage, we have object based storage such as OpenStack Swift, offering similar functionality to what you might find with Amazon S3.
+Note that a SCSI LUN and Cinder Volume require that their block device is attached to an instance before any file system commands can be administered.
+In addition, to file-based storage, we have object-based storage such as OpenStack Swift, offering similar functionality to what you might find with Amazon S3.

 A Type-2 hypervisor sits on top of an operating system rather than the bare metal.
 This is a popular approach to use on a Workstation where you would like to have access to another type of operating system of application for various reasons.
 Think Oracle VirtualBox, VMWare Fusion, and VMWare Workstation.